atzberg/mango-selm/README.md

 ```
 ----

-__Bugs or Issues Encountered__
+__Bugs or Issues__

-Please let us know if you encounter any bugs or issues when using the package by providing information [here](https://forms.gle/432eGjn2UYFVodqo8).
+If you encounter any bugs or issues please let us know by providing information [here](https://forms.gle/432eGjn2UYFVodqo8).

 __Please submit usage and citation information__

-Please let us know if you use this package in your simulation work by submitting information [here](https://forms.gle/CukiUvkqpszLuCgU6).
-This helps us with reporting and further development of the package.
+If you use this package in your simulation work, please let us know by submitting information [here](https://forms.gle/CukiUvkqpszLuCgU6).
+This helps us with reporting and with further development of the package.
+Thanks.

 __Additional Information__ <br>
 http://atzberger.org/